shreve/shreve.io/_wsoft/wrapping-it-all-up.md

 I spent time cleaning up and adding comments to the scripts I had written, as well as writing readme documents explaining the installation, set up, limitations, and possible future solutions for each.
-There's not really much to this one, but I took a couple hours doing a brain dump for everything I worked on.
+There's not really much to explain to this one, but I took a couple hours doing a brain dump for all the tools I worked on.